 The Shortest Route Between Two Points

-Millennials don't want to talk to people, and these are the folk with the most buying power right now.
-An intelligent, well-designed Chatbot based on a solid Conversational AI Cloud provides an immediate response to a busy customer.
+Millennials don't want to talk to people, and these are the folks with the most buying power right now.
+An intelligent, well-designed chatbot based on a solid Conversational AI Cloud provides an immediate response to a busy customer.

-From an eCommerce perspective, these friendly little bots take a user from a website to an immediate and responsive app to answer FAQs or provide more information on a particular product.
+From a WhatsApp Business eCommerce perspective, these friendly little bots take a user from a website to an immediate and responsive app to answer FAQs or provide more information on a particular product.

 WhatsApp features are just what online shoppers need, with the ability to send high-resolution images or video, location data, or simply connect them to a human voice on the other side.

 Today's business owners know that they have a small window of opportunity to attract and convert buyers, and sending them to another page, link, or form will not cut it.